Creative Writing: Overcoming Writer's Block

 There are no hard and fast rules, but starting off with a writing pad specifically for the purpose and a good quality writing implement might be a good place to begin.
-A decent fountain pen which glides over good quality paper can make the actual writing a pleasurable experience.
-Or you may prefer to use a pencil so that you can easily erase and amend your text.
+A decent fountain pen which glides over good quality paper can make the process of writing a pleasurable experience; or you may prefer to use a pencil so that you can easily erase and amend your text.

-Of course, many people now like to use a word processing package, but what if you've already set yourself up with your computer or writing pad in front of you and the words just won't come?
+Of course, many people now like to write directly onto a computer, but what if you've already set yourself up with your computer or writing pad in front of you and the words just won't come?
 In short, you may be suffering from the medically recognised syndrome called Writer's Block, and if you want to get your story out there, you need help.